Blogs, Income Tax

 Tax Evasion

 On the other hand, the Income Tax Act strictly prohibits Tax Evasion, as it is a deceitful method to reduce or absolve the tax liability.
 For example, Concealment of Income amounts to tax evasion and thus is illegal.
-Tax Evasion is absolutely illegal and is considered as crime.
+Tax Evasion is absolutely illegal and is considered a crime.

 One must be very careful while doing tax planning, thus one must be thorough with the difference between tax planning and tax evasion.